cathycodes/alphahist/README.md

     * 8-character Parking Structure ID (PSID), e.g. *M0002448*
     * Address as House # + Street Name and Borough, e.g. *46 King Street*
-      For Address, you must selected the Borough -Duplicate Parking Structure Filter
+      For Address, you must selected the Borough

+  -Duplicate Parking Structure Filter

-    What makes a duplicate?
+    What makes a duplicate:thinking:?
 A Street Address+Borough or a BIN that has more than 1 unique Parking Structure ID (PSID).

     User gets a list of probable structures from which to select.